LawleyClasses/230-spring2017/README.md

 - **Project 4**: Group Project: TBD (20% of final grade, due finals week)

 ### In-Class Exercises (20% of final grade)
 Most in-class exercises will be due at the end of the class in which it is introduced.
 With more challenging exercises, I will often extend the due date until the weekend.
-Exercises and associated materials will be always be uploaded to that week's folder in this Github repository, with information on their required submission date and time.
+Exercises and associated materials will be always be uploaded to that week's folder in this Github repository, and linked from the [Schedule.md](Schedule.md) file with information on their required submission date and time.

 ### Class Participation (10% of final grade)
 You are expected to attend class regularly, and to participate in the class Slack.
 Both count towards your participation grade.